skut21x-ga/state-capitals-game/readme.md

 - Basics of programming with Python

-The code is available in `lib/script.py`.
-The states were already imported.

-I wrote the rest of your code in the `script` file.
 You can execute a python file by doing `python3 lib/script.py`

 ## Requirements